usableprivacy/upribox/docs/source/security.rst

 =========

 If you ordered a fully assembled upribox from our website you will find your passwords for the webinterface, SSH and both WiFis in the included manual.
 These passwords were generated with a cryptographically secure pseudo-random number generator (CSPRNG) which means that the program that created the passwords used operating system specific randomness sources which leads to high unpredictablity.
 Upriboxes that you assembled yourself with the provided community image are pre-configured with passwords that can be changed in the webinterface.
-Only secure passwords with a minimum of 8 characters containing lower-case, upper-case, numbers and special characters are accpeted by the system.
+Only secure passwords with a minimum of 8 characters containing lower-case, upper-case, numbers and special characters are accepted by the system.

 SSH/VPN Keys